jasonmyers/classes-in-python-slid.es/README.md

-classes-in-python-slides.es
+classes-in-python-slid.es
 ===========================

-Source for the slides at Classes in Python slides at http://slid.es/jasonmyers/learnpython-classes
+Source for the slides at Classes in Python http://slid.es/jasonmyers/learnpython-classes